RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	Notify all customers that their data may have been exposed.
 C.	Request a new certificate using a new key.
 D.	Nothing, because the private key should be accessible for validation.
-Answer: B
+Answer: C

 ### Question # 56 - 	Glenda would like to conduct a disaster recovery test and is seeking a test that will allow a review of the plan with no disruption to normal information system activities and as minimal a commitment of time as possible.
 What type of test should she choose?
 A. Tabletop exercise
 B.	Parallel test
 C.	Full interruption test
 D.	Checklist review
-Answer: B
+Answer: D

 ### Question # 57 - Mark is considering replacing his organization’s customer relationship management (CRM) solution with a new product that is available in the cloud.
 This new solution is completely managed by the vendor, and Mark’s company will not have to write any code or manage any physical resources.
 What type of cloud solution is Mark considering?
 A.	IaaS
 B.	CaaS
 C.	PaaS
 D.	SaaS
-Answer: B
+Answer: D

 ### Question # 58 - Ben has been tasked with identifying security controls for systems covered by his organization’s information classification system.
 Why might Ben choose to use a security baseline?
 A. They apply in all circumstances, allowing consistent security controls.
 B.	They are approved by industry standards bodies, preventing liability.
 C.	They provide a good starting point that can be tailored to organizational needs.
 D.	They ensure that systems are always in a secure state.
-Answer: B
+Answer: C

 ### Question # 59 - What approach to technology management integrates the three components of technology management shown in this illustration?
 A.	Agile
 B.	Lean
 C.	DevOps
 D.	ITIL
-Answer: B
+Answer: C

 ### Question # 60 - Stacey is configuring a PaaS service for use in her organization.
 She would like to get SSH access to the servers that will be executing her code and contacts the vendor to request this access.
 What response should she expect?
 A. Immediate approval of the request.